 Because used car prices vary widely depending on condition and mileage.
 Use at least two or three of these sources to develop a reasonable price range.

-Also search Cars.com or AutoTrader.com for actual retail prices of used cars on sale throughout the country.
-Or check manufacturers' Web sites for a listing of their certified-used-car inventory and prices.
+Edmunds and Kelley Blue Book provide used car listings in addition to values.
+You can also search Cars.com or AutoTrader.com ffor used cars on sale throughout the country.
+Visit manufacturers' Web sites for a listing of their certified-used-car inventory and prices.

 Banks and credit unions in different parts of the country also tend to rely on different guides, so find out which guide your lender uses.
 If you pay more than your banker expects, he might not finance the entire amount.